The Great American Road Trip: Visit 9 National Parks & Monuments Across the Northern US

-If you're looking for summer plans, here's a great American adventure to check out!
+If you're looking for summer or fall plans, here's a great American adventure to check out!
 An itinerary for exploring some of our northern national parks and natural wonders.
 While traveling internationally is still being cautioned, why not explore some of the most beautiful domestic destinations?
 Check out our suggested stops and route below.

 You can easily start this trip from Denver or Salt Lake City, and you can also reverse the order of stops.
 This post is based on a Denver departure in counter-clockwise direction.